Teaching Fellowship Program

 Senior Year On-Site Program (elementary)

-The Senior Year On-Site Program (SYOSP) is under the auspices of the Teacher Development Program and office of Educator Preparation.
+The Senior Year On-Site Program (SYOSP) is under the auspices of the Educator Preparation Program.
 Beginning in the fall, all MU elementary education majors participate in a full year on-site experience during their senior year in Partner Schools.
 Each semester consists of a sixteen-week experience.
 (Students may remain on-site longer than the sixteen-week minimum.)
 The start date for each semester will be based on the elementary school’s calendar.
 (If students have other obligations or commitments, the start date for the second semester may be negotiable.)
 More information is available in the Elementary Education Program.

-The office of Field Experience is under the auspices of the Teacher Development Program and Office of Educator Preparation.
-The Teacher Development Program allows preservice teachers to observe first-hand teaching techniques and strategies and apply learning and instructional theories in classroom environments.
+The office of Field Experience is under the auspices of Teacher Education and Office of Educator Preparation.
+The Teacher Education Program allows preservice teachers to observe first-hand teaching techniques and strategies and apply learning and instructional theories in classroom environments.
 Field experiences can take many forms including observational visits to Partner Schools, tutorials with individual children and young people, work with before- or after-school programs, assistance to small groups, and teaching lessons to small and large groups.